Hitmaker Edgar Barrera leads the 2023 Latin Grammy nominations

 Those artists, who each nabbed seven nominations for the 24th annual Latin Grammy Awards, are three Colombian singers: Camilo, Karol G and Shakira.

-As in the general Grammy Awards, the Latin Grammys now sport a sprawling minimum of 10 nominees in each of the so-called "Big Four" categories of record of the year (which is given for the recorded performance of a song, and includes 11 nominees), album of the year, song of the year (which is a songwriting honor) and best new artist.
+As in the general Grammy Awards, the Latin Grammys now sport a sprawling minimum of 10 nominees in each of the so-called "Big Four" categories: record of the year (which is given for the recorded performance of a song and includes 11 nominees), album of the year, song of the year (which is a songwriting honor) and best new artist.

 A fellow Colombian songwriter, Kevyn Mauricio Cruz Moreno, also earned seven nominations.
 Working under the name Keityn, he has also collaborated with Karol G and Shakira.